seratch/rspec-kickstarter/README.md

 Try the template_samples.

 ```
-ruby -Ilib bin/rspec-kickstarter --delta-template=samples/delta_template.erb --full-template=samples/full_template.erb lib/foo.rb -n
+ruby -Ilib bin/rspec-jumpstart --delta-template=samples/delta_template.erb --full-template=samples/full_template.erb lib/foo.rb -n
 ```

-When you use customized templates for your apps, `gem install rspec-kickstarter` and do like this:
+When you use customized templates for your apps, `gem install rspec-jumpstart` and do like this:

 ```
-rspec-kickstarter lib -D misc/delta_template.erb -F misc/full_template.erb
+rspec-jumpstart lib -D misc/delta_template.erb -F misc/full_template.erb
 ```

+## Original work

+Many thanks to Kazuhiro Sera for rspec-kickstarter.

 ## RubyKaigi 2013